Straubinger/lix/README.md

 ### Description

-Collection of calculated LIX of speeches delivered by Danish, Swedish and Norwegian Prime Ministers at the opening of parliament, New Year Adresses delivered by the King or Queen of Denmark, the King of Norway, the Prime Minister of Denmark and the Prime Minister of Norway and Christmas Adresses delivered by the King of Sweden.
+Collection of calculated LIX of speeches delivered by Danish, Swedish and Norwegian Prime Ministers at the opening of parliament, New Year Addresses delivered by the King or Queen of Denmark, the King of Norway, the Prime Minister of Denmark and the Prime Minister of Norway and Christmas Addresses delivered by the King of Sweden.

 ### What is LIX?